bgplab/bgplab/docs/1-setup.md

 ## Setting Up the Labs {#defaults}

-We finally got to the fun part -- setting up the labs:
+We finally got to the fun part -- setting up the labs.
+If you're not using GitHub Codespaces:

 * Select a directory where you want to have the BGP labs
 * Clone the `bgplab` [GitHub repository](https://github.com/bgplab/bgplab) with `git clone https://github.com/bgplab/bgplab.git`.
 [GitHub UI](https://github.com/bgplab/bgplab) gives you other options in the green `Code` button, including _Download ZIP_

+After you get a local copy of the repository:

-* Open the `defaults.yml` file in the top directory and edit it to set your preferred network device and virtualization environment.
+* If needed, edit the `defaults.yml` file in the top directory to set your preferred network device and virtualization environment.
 For example, I'm using the following settings to run the labs with Arista EOS containers while using FRR as the external BGP feeds:

 ```
 device: eos             # Change to your preferred network device